Elango-Sagravia/presidential/outstatic/content/blogs/reynolds-livelys-box-office-wins.md

 ### Scottie Scheffler Tops 2024 PGA Tour, Earns $8 Million

 Scottie Scheffler, the Olympic champion and world number one, has earned $8 million for topping the Comcast Business Tour Top 10 list for the 2024 PGA Tour season, according to the PGA Tour.
-Scheffler’s impressive year included six tournament wins, among them four Signature Events and his second major championship at the Masters.
+Scheffler’s impressive year included six tournament wins, four Signature Events, and his second major championship at the Masters.
 Reflecting on his success, Scheffler expressed pride in his performance, stating that the accolade represents the dedication and support from his family and team throughout the season.

 In addition to his PGA Tour victories, Scheffler clinched the gold medal at the Paris Olympics.
 After starting the final round four shots behind the leaders, he closed with a nine-under-par 62 to win by one stroke.
 The Comcast Business Tour Top 10 awards a $40 million bonus pool among the top finishers in the FedExCup standings.
 Xander Schauffele and Rory McIlroy secured second and third places, respectively, with Collin Morikawa and Wyndham Clark rounding out the top five.